ConorBobbleHat/ThisMightWork/README.md

 Now download the latest server software from [here](https://github.com/2BoysAndHats/ThisMightWork/raw/master/TMW_Setup.exe)

-Run the installer, and when you're done, you're ready to try the demos (included in the client software), or start coding!
+Run the installer, and when you're done, you're ready to try the demos (included in the [client software](https://github.com/2BoysAndHats/KinectJSBridge).), or start coding!